The Royal Game of Ur

 path proposed by R.C.
 Bell

-This path is the shortest of these four versions.
-This is perhaps the most widely used direction and fits the description of the game found on a clay tablet.
+This path is the shortest of these four versions and is perhaps the most widely used direction, fitting the description of the game found on a clay tablet.

 H.J.R.
 Murray